-Options in Education, INC., Martha's Vineyard
+Options in Education & Martha’s Vineyard Public Charter School Background:

 OIE was formed by a group of Islanders who are deeply committed to the success of the Vineyard’s youth.
 Since its launch in 1994, OIE has been working with MVPCS (Martha's Vineyard Public Charter School) to provide an alternative education option to local families, one that offers a self-directed approach to learning and caters to each child’s interests and learning style.
 The school currently serves 180 students in grades K-12.
 It has gained a reputation for academic excellence thanks to the dedicated parents, educators, students and community leaders who believe in its mission.